 Eligibility to apply for tenure-track positions.
 Instructional faculty members may apply for open positions on the tenure-track, but they may be appointed to the tenure-track only one time during their career at The University of Iowa.
 Similarly, tenure-track faculty may apply for open instructional faculty positions, but an instructional faculty appointment shall not be used as an automatic default appointment for accomplished teachers who made an unsuccessful tenure bid.

 Qualifications for specific ranks.
-The ranks of instructional faculty shall be assigned according to the qualifications below, and should reflect the disciplinary context of the appointing unit.
+The ranks of instructional faculty shall be assigned according to the qualifications below and should reflect the disciplinary context of the appointing unit.

-Lecturer:
+Assistant Professor of Instruction:

 Terminal degree or other educational qualifications appropriate to the position;